aubcar/GC-Calculator-Chase-/README.md

 Synopsis
 Script for calculating the percent GC in a fasta file.
-The input file should be in .fa ending, the output file will be <inputfile>.fa.txt
+The input file should be in .fa ending, the output file will be inputfile.fa.txt

 Example input-
 >gi|226451773|gb|FJ846591.1